ayoisaiah/stellar-photos/README.md

 ## Main features

 - Enjoy a new, carefully curated hi-res photo every time you open a new tab - [totally free](https://unsplash.com/license) for personal or commercial use with no attribution required.
-- Download your favourites to your computer or sync them over to Google Drive, Dropbox or Onedrive.
+- Download your favourite images or sync them over to the cloud (Google Drive, Dropbox or Onedrive).
-- Change the frequency for loading new images.
+- Change the frequency for loading new background images.
 Options include: every new tab, every 15 minutes, hourly or daily.
-- Pause the current image until further notice.
+- Pause the your favourite background images until further notice.
-- Search Unsplash's library of over 1 million hi-res photos and save your favourites.
+- Search Unsplash's library of over 1 million hi-res photos.
-- View basic photo information such as ISO, Camera Model, Shutter Speed e.t.c.
+- View basic photo information such as ISO, Location, Camera Model, Shutter Speed e.t.c.
-- Load images from any of favourite Unsplash collections (must be a public collection).
+- Load images from any of favourite public [Unsplash collections](https://unsplash.com/collections).
 - See the images from the last 10 tabs you've opened.
 Update the current background image to any one of them as you please.

 ## Screenshots